 A fierce debate

-Following Price’s actions, a fierce debate was sparked.
+Price’s actions sparked a fierce debate.
 The debate veered from the extremes of labelling Price a “Modern Day Robin Hood,” inspiring many other business owners to review and increase salaries.
-To Price being branded as “publicity-seeking” and his strategy a massive failure.
+For some, Price was simply seeking publicity.
+They deemed his strategy a massive failure.

 However, some research at the time bore out Price’s instincts about redistributing his wealth.
 The study of over 1000 employees, undertaken by CIPD (Chartered Institute of Personnel Development), the professional HR body in the UK, entitled “What Employees Really Think about Their CEO’s Pay Packet” reported some interesting findings.